 The curricula and degree requirements for the MPH and MS programs in Food Systems, Nutrition, and Health (FSNH) are based on competencies established by the UW School of Public Health (for all students) and FSNH (for all students and specific degrees).
 In an accredited school of public health, academic programs are asked to demonstrate how each student is given an opportunity to assess and demonstrate their achievement of these competencies.
 For example, some programs have a comprehensive exam after the first year of coursework.
-In FSNH, the Graduate Portfolio serves this purpose while providing a structured opportunity to:
+In FSNH, the Graduate Portfolio serves this purpose while providing a structured self-assessment opportunity to:

-- Reflect on your learning related to FSNH's Areas of Emphasis. - Consider your personal goals, progress, and achievements. - Describe your plan for completing the culminating project requirement. - Identify opportunities for guidance or possible areas of concern in preparation for your second year.
+- Reflect on your learning related to FSNH's Areas of Emphasis. - Consider your personal goals, progress, and achievements. - Describe your plan for completing the culminating project requirement and how you decided on completing a capstone or thesis. - Identify opportunities for guidance or possible areas of concern in preparation for your second year.